aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/aboveaverage/_index.md

 ### getStdDev() {#getStdDev--}

+<b>@deprecated.</b> Please use the 'stdDev' property instead.
 Get or set the number of standard deviations to include above or below the average in the conditional formatting rule.
 The input value must between 0 and 3 (include 0 and 3).
 Setting this value to 0 means stdDev is not set.
 The default value is 0.

 ```javascript
 getStdDev() : number;